California Men's Colony

-California Men's Colony (CMC) is a male-only state prison located northwest of the city of San Luis Obispo, San Luis Obispo County, California, along the central California coast approximately halfway between Los Angeles and San Francisco.
+California Men's Colony (CMC) is an American male-only state prison located northwest of the city of San Luis Obispo in San Luis Obispo County, California, along the central California coast approximately halfway between Los Angeles and San Francisco.

 Facilities

-CMC has two physically separate facilities on its 356 acre: East and West.
+CMC has two separate facilities on its 356 acre: East and West.
 The minimum-security West facility includes Level I ("without a secure perimeter") housing and Level II ("with secure perimeter fences and armed coverage") open dormitories.
 The medium-security east facility has level III with individual cells, fenced perimeters and armed coverage, with housing divided into four quadrangles, as well as a licensed hospital and mental health delivery system.

 As of Fiscal Year 2006/2007, CMC had a total of 1,870 staff and an annual operating budget of $151 million.
-As of March 2012, the facility's total population was 5,524, or more than 143.9 percent of its design capacity of 3,838.

-As of April 30, 2020, CMC was incarcerating people at 97.1% of its design capacity, with 3,727 occupants.
+As of January 31, 2023, CMC had an inmate population of 3,254, or 85.3% of its design capacity.